EricEnergy/portfolio_2.0_htmlcssbts/README.md

 ---
 ## Project

-+*This project was created using Boostrap
+1. This project was created using Boostrap
-+*Css Styles were used to help style bootstrap code +*Homework has three seperate pages (About,Portfolio,Contact)
+2. CCs Styles were used to help style bootstrap code
+3. Homework has three seperate pages (About,Portfolio,Contact)

 ---